ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/cca_rme/bare-metal.md

 ---
 Consider a bare-metal example that illustrates the `Realm Management Extension` (`RME`) architectural feature of an Arm processor necessary to implement a CCA system.

-The full example is provided with Arm Development Studio, 2023.0 and later.
+The full example is provided with Arm Development Studio, 2023.0 or later.
 It executes on the `Arm Architecture Envelope Model (AEM)` Fixed Virtual Platform (FVP), supplied with Development Studio.

 The example also illustrates features of the Arm Debugger to enable you to debug such a system.